-Community gardens can give people who don’t have land the chance to grow healthy food while connecting with others.
-At a garden on a former plantation in North Carolina’s Piedmont, refugees from Myanmar are reconnecting with their agrarian roots, producing the kinds of Asian vegetables that they and their ancestors grew before a long, brutal civil war caused them to flee.
+Community gardens can give people who don’t have much land the chance to grow food while connecting with others.
+At a garden on a former North Carolina plantation, refugees from Myanmar are reconnecting with their agrarian roots, producing the kinds of Asian vegetables that they and their ancestors grew before a long civil war caused them to flee.

 The Future of North Carolina Agriculture